 An entrepreneur can establish one or more businesses and can qualify for accelerated settlement depending on the success of the business enterprise.

-RLegal will guide you through the complex evidential requirements and assist you from start to finish with your application.
+RLegal will guide you through the complex evidential requirements and assist you from start to finish with your extension and settlement applications.
 We have over 20 years experience of lodging successful applications in this and its predecessor categories.
 We will take the worry out of the process and give you peace of mind.

 Alternatively click on the links below for frequently asked questions.

-There are various routes to entrepreneur status depending upon an applicant’s immigration status, the amount of money available to them and the source of those funds.
+There were various routes to entrepreneur status depending upon an applicant’s immigration status, the amount of money available to them and the source of those funds.